blue-build/images-website/README.md

 ## TODO

 - ~~Get images from an API~~ (discarded)
-- Deploy live version
-- Create video of finished and showcase it on GH Discussions
+- Crowdsourced testing and bugfixes

 ## Contributing